 Madeira has a warm subtropical climate thanks to its position off the northwest coast of Africa.
 It’s closer to Africa than mainland Portugal and has high temperatures all year round, with things warming up in March after the cooler winter.
-The amount of rain reduces during the month, which will give you plenty of sunny weather.
+The amount of rain reduces during the month, so you can look forward to Madeira holidays with plenty of sunny weather.

 The cool Canary Current will keep you comfortable in Madeira, although the Gulf Stream’s warm waters have the opposite effect.
 North easterly winds mean the north’s cooler and wetter than the south, with other parts of the island, including capital Funchal, sheltered by Madeira’s high mountains.
 The Sahara Desert occasionally sends over hot winds that drive up Madeira’s temperatures.